claudiaLisboa/Rolling-Dices-in-JavaScript-/README.md

-🎲🎲🎲
-# `Building a Dice Game Project using HTML, CSS, and JavaScript.`
+# `Building a Dice Game Project using HTML, CSS, and JavaScript. 🎲🎲🎲`

 ### `For studying purpose`